-\subsection{ProReFiCIA comparison to Baselines (RQ5)}
+\subsection{ProReFiCIA comparison to Baselines (RQ4)}

-\sectopic{Methodology} We evaluate our proposed technique, \textit{ProReFiCIA}, against baseline methods by comparing their performance by using the effectiveness and cost metrics, as discussed in RQ4.
-We use two baselines: (1) NARCIA~\cite{Arora:15Tool}, reported in the literature on the WASP dataset, (2) \textbf{CoT}, which leverages LLM combined with RAG, and (3) the semantic similarity technique which employs LLM embeddings with three different cutoff point selection methods: a fixed threshold ($S_{T1}$), the cutoff point selection approach proposed in NARCIA~\cite{Arora:15Tool} ($S_{T2}$), and a dynamic selection method ($S_{T3}$).
+\sectopic{Methodology.} We evaluate our proposed technique, \textit{ProReFiCIA}, against baseline methods by comparing their performance using the effectiveness and cost metrics, as discussed in RQ4.
+We use two baselines: (1) $CoT$, which leverages LLM combined with RAG and (2) the semantic similarity technique which employs LLM embeddings with three different cutoff point selection methods: a fixed threshold ($S_{T1}$), the cutoff point selection approach proposed in NARCIA~\cite{Arora:15Tool} ($S_{T3}$), and a dynamic selection method ($S_{T2}$).
 These details are explained in Section~\ref{baseline}.

-\sectopic{Results} Table~\ref{tab:baselines} lists, for each approach, the number of TPs, FPs, and FNs along with their effectiveness and cost.
+\sectopic{Results.} Table~\ref{tab:baselines} lists, for each approach, the number of TPs, FPs, and FNs along with their effectiveness and cost.

-On WASP, NARCIA, compared to other baselines, has better effectiveness (97.8\%) and lower cost (22.2\%).
-However, when compared to \textit{ProReFiCIA}, NARCIA’s cost is approximately 14 pp higher.
-NARCIA has two more true positives than \textit{ProReFiCIA}, which can be attributed to its dependence on human-in-the-loop feedback and the tuning of propagation conditions for identifying requirements, as explained in Section~\ref{baseline}.
-This entails a level of human dependency that generally limits its scalability and applicability.
-As a result, NARCIA cannot be applied to the newly created dataset \projName.
-In contrast, \textit{ProReFiCIA} achieves comparably good effectiveness with much lower cost in a fully automated manner, underscoring its practicality for large-scale or real-world applications.
-On the \projName~dataset, \textit{ProReFiCIA} surpasses the highest baseline effectiveness achieved by $S_{T2}$ by 29 pp, while simultaneously reducing the cost by 36 pp.